Choosing the right education for your child is one of the most important decisions you will ever make.

 Our active Mini Vinnies group provides support for Catholic Mission, Mercy Works and Caritas.
-For its efforts and service in building community, St James’ received the Monsignor Frank Coolahan Award for Diocesan School Community in 2011.

 St James’ is driven by a deep belief that every student is capable of successful learning in environments that are safe, inclusive and promote academic rigour.
 We work in partnership with parents to cater for all students, including those with learning, behavioural, social and emotional needs.
 We provide a rich learning environment and personalised education programs to enable each student to reach their full individual potential.
-Academic success is also supplemented with a variety of student welfare programs as well as support provided by our Learning Support Teacher, Pastoral Care Worker, Gifted Education Mentor, EALD Teacher and School Psychologist.
+Academic success is also supplemented with a variety of student welfare programs as well as support provided by our Learning Support Teacher, Gifted Education Mentor, EALD Teacher and School Psychologist.